Sampling in Software Engineering Research: A Critical Review and Guidelines: Discussion

 The closest we can get to publicly available sampling frames of certain sub-populations of software developers is probably the list of registered Stack Overflow users provided by their official data dump or SOTorrent~\citep{BaltesDumaniOthers2018} and the lists of GitHub projects and users provided by the GHTorrent dataset~\citep{Gousios2013}.
 Those datasets, however, both come with their own challenges and limitations~\citep{BaltesDiehl2016}.

-This raises two questions: how do we get better samples for our research and how should we evaluate sampling when reviewing?
+This raises two questions: how do we get better samples for our research and how should we assess sampling in an empirical study?
 We will return to these questions in Section \ref{discussion}.

-Meanwhile, there seems to be widespread confusion regarding sampling techniques and terminology.
+Meanwhile, sampling techniques and terminology appear widely misunderstood or misused.
 The frequency of articles not explaining where their samples came from is concerning.
 We cannot evaluate sampling bias without knowing the source of the sample.
-Beyond that, we see the following archetypal problems in the rhetoric around sampling.\footnote{Here, again, we avoid direct quotations because we do not wish to cast aspersions on individual researchers.
-While our argument is perhaps less credible this way, our credibility is not worth our colleagues' animosity.
-Anyone who reviews much software engineering research will likely have seen at least some of these attitudes.} \begin{itemize} \item Incorrectly using the term ``random'' to mean arbitrary. \item Arguing that a convenience sample of software projects is representative because they are ``real-world'' projects. \item Assuming that a small random sample is representative because it is random. \item Assuming that a large random sample is representative despite being selected from a potentially or obviously biased sampling frame. \item Implying that results should generalize to large populations without any claim to having a representative sample. \item Dismissing research (particularly case studies) over representativeness concerns when representativeness is not a goal of the study. \item Implying that qualitative research is inferior to quantitative research because of the prevalence of non-probability sampling, as if all quantitative research used representative samples. \end{itemize}
+Beyond that, we see the following archetypal problems in the rhetoric around sampling. \begin{itemize} \item Incorrectly using the term ``random'' to mean arbitrary. \item Arguing that a convenience sample of software projects is representative because they are ``real-world'' projects. \item Assuming that a small sample is representative because it is random. \item Assuming that a large random sample is representative despite being selected from an obviously biased sampling frame. \item Implying that results should generalize to large populations without any claim to having a representative sample. \item Dismissing research (particularly case studies) over representativeness concerns when representativeness is not a goal of the study. \item Implying that qualitative research is inferior to quantitative research because of the prevalence of non-probability sampling, when most quantitative research uses non-probability sampling. \end{itemize}